GarryStraitYT-Apps/EnderWiki/README.md

 # EnderWiki
-Wiki for EnderOS
+Wiki for EnderOS,
-you can talk and ask in here
+you can talk and ask in here.